 Ray Cantor, government affairs vice president of the New Jersey Business and Industry Association, says “members want to do the right thing ... but we need a system that works for all sides.”
 He says the state law “will set the standard for other state laws, including at the federal level.”

-LaTourette is mindful of business concern of “an overwrought process,” but he discounts fear of investor flight from the state, terming it “a false choice that somehow we have to choose between robust economic development and environmental protection.”
+But LaTourette acknowledges the concern but describes as “a false choice that somehow we have to choose between robust economic development and environmental protection.”